mnemnion/orb/doc/md/orb/list.md

 pretend that avoiding one \(1\) extra table allocation per list is 'better' in some sense, but it simply isn't\.

-This commit contains all the debugging info I used to isolate the problem, but I will remove them in the next one, along with this paragraph\.
-An uncalled status print is quite cheap, but this is so much detail that it hides the algorithm, and our `:linePos()` has worse complexity than it should\.

 #### What does it do though